Building Scalable APIs with Go: A Startup’s Guide to Not Overengineering

 • Scales independently based on CPU/memory

-• No Event Bus for Sync Operations.
-If Service A needs data from Service B, it makes an HTTP call.
-We don’t wrap everything in Pub/Sub or Kafka.
-Events are for async operations (notifications, analytics), not request/response.
+Event Bus for Sync Operations.
+If Service A needs data from Service B right now, make an HTTP call.
+Don’t wrap everything in Pub/Sub or Kafka.
+Use event buses for async operations (notifications, analytics, fan-out), not request/response.

 Go Patterns That Actually Matter